Entrepreneurship internship led to job in start-up

-After Maryam Bilal had finished her internship, she was offered a job at the social impact FinTech start-up.
+After Maryam Bilal had finished her internship during her master studies in Entrepreneurship and Innovation Management, she was offered a job at a social impact start-up.

 With a background from technical engineering, Maryam Bilal has entered the business side of it during her Master programme in Entrepreneurship.